oh2mp/esp_1wire_influxdb/README.md

 You can connect a switch between D1 and GND.
 If D1 is grounded, the esp8266 starts portal mode.
 The pin can be also changed from the code, see row `#define APREQUEST PIN_D1`

-You will also need 10k pullup resistor from RST and D3 pins and 10k pulldown from D8 to get right boot mode.

 By default the software assumes that there are maximum 8 sensors, but this can be changed from the code, see row `#define MAX_SENSORS 8`